lucidd/rpm4s/README.md

 This project is still under heavy development and will probably change a lot.
 While parsing rpms was already successfully tested on 100k+ rpms, there are still some unimplemented codepaths and missing headers that are not implemented yet.
-Most of those things will be implemented on demand once i encounter them in an rpm.
+Most of those things will be implemented on demand once I encounter them in an rpm.
-In case you give this libaray a try and encounter an error parsing some rpm, please let me know by opening an issue. :smile:
+In case you give this library a try and encounter an error parsing some rpm, please let me know by opening an issue. :smile:

 # Goals